ignaceprosper/neptune_final_project/readme.md

 1) to identify HCN gene family members :

-As a starting point, two reference HCN protein sequences were retrieved : HCN2 from *Homo sapiens* (Bilateria), and HCN2 from *Nematostella vectensis* (Cnidaria), as well as all available protein sequences for the following six target species : *Mus musculus* (house mouse, Chordate), *Ciona intestinalis* (transparent sea squirt, Chordate), *Saccoglossus kowalevski* (acorn worm, Hemichordate), *Drosophila melanogaster* (fruit fly, Arthropod), *Crassostrea gigas* (Pacific oyster, Mollusc) and *Trichoplax adhaerens* (Placozoa).
+As a starting point, two reference HCN protein sequences were retrieved : HCN2 from *Homo sapiens* (Bilateria), and HCN2 from *Nematostella vectensis* (Cnidaria), as well as all available protein sequences (called hereafter "target proteomes") for the following six target species :

+	- *Mus musculus* (house mouse, Chordate),

+	- *Ciona intestinalis* (transparent sea squirt, Chordate),

+	- *Saccoglossus kowalevski* (acorn worm, Hemichordate),

+	- *Drosophila melanogaster* (fruit fly, Arthropod),

+	- *Crassostrea gigas* (Pacific oyster, Mollusc),

+	- *Trichoplax adhaerens* (Placozoa).

 All sequences were manually downloaded in FASTA format from the UniProt database (http://www.uniprot.org/).

+The headers of the two reference HCN sequences were edited using regular expressions, via the Python script "shorten_headers.py" stored in ./scripts.
+They were stored as {genus}HCN.short.fa in the working directory.

 To look for homologous HCN sequences in these six target species, a protein-BLAST search was performed on my computer, using the programm 'blastp'.
-Databases were created locally using the command 'makeblastdb', and stored in a folder called "refProteomes".
-This step is necessary for the programm 'blastp' to run.
+Databases were created locally using the command 'makeblastdb' from 'blastp', and stored in a folder called "refProteomes".
+Raw protein sequences files are stored as {genus}*.all.fasta text files, and the newly created database files as {genus}*.phr, {genus}*.pin and {genus}*.psq respectively.
+This step was executed by the script "makeDatabaseProt.sh" stored in ./scripts, and is necessary for the programm 'blastp' to run subsequent BLAST searches.

+A BLAST search was then performed, using successively as query the two reference sequences against the six target proteomes.
+Different parameters were tested, notably expected value and output format.
+The final output comprised the 5 best hits for an e-value of 1e-30, displayed in the format option #7 (tabular with comment lines).
+Each output was stored in ./out as a {query}VS{target}.out file, and the outputs were then compiled separately for each query sequence in a text file called results_{query}.txt stored in ./out.
+Searches, generation and compilation of outputs were performed by the script "blast.sh".